Now Reading

 A collection of Norton wines from the Norton Network.

-The Norton seed was originally created in the early 1800s by Dr. Daniel Norborne Norton, a horticulturalist in Richmond, Virginia.
+The Norton seed was originally cultivated in the early 1800s by Dr. Daniel Norborne Norton, a horticulturalist in Richmond, Virginia.
 The grape’s exact parentage is unknown, as he was experimenting with the crossbreeding of many breeds.

 McCloud continues, “It was once world-renowned until Prohibition decimated the vineyards, the records, and the facilities.”